Falkirk F.C.: European record

 Since the Union of European Football Associations (UEFA) was formed in 1960, Falkirk has qualified for a UEFA club competition on one occasion.
 In 2009, Falkirk reached the final of the Scottish Cup, which it lost to Rangers.
 The winner of the Scottish Cup would normally qualify for the UEFA Europa League, but because Rangers had already qualified for the UEFA Champions League through their league ranking in the SPL, the place was passed to Falkirk as runners-up.
-Falkirk was eliminated in the second qualifying round by FC Vaduz of Liechtenstein in a two-legged tie.
-The club's only European goal was scored by Ryan Flynn in the 1–0 first leg home victory against FC Vaduz.
+Falkirk were eliminated in the second qualifying round by FC Vaduz of Liechtenstein in a two-legged tie.
+The club's only European goal was scored by Ryan Flynn in the 1–0 first leg home victory against Vaduz.